-If the download fails, it is due to one of the following reasons:
+If the download fails, it is for one of the following reasons:

-- The switch does not recognize the host name. - The host IP address can't be contacted. - The user doesn't have permission on the host. - The user runs a script that prints something at login. - The file doesn't exist on the host. - The file is not a switch configuration file. - The RSHD or FTP server is not running on the host. - The configuration data contains errors.
+- The switch does not recognize the host name. - The host IP address cannot be contacted. - The user does not have permission on the host. - The user runs a script that prints something at login. - The file does not exist on the host. - The file is not a switch configuration file. - The RSHD or FTP server is not running on the host. - The configuration data contains errors.

-NOTE: The switch's identity cannot be changed by configDownload.
+NOTE: The switch's identity cannot be changed by the configDownload command.
 Parameters such as the switch's name and IP address are ignored.
-They are the lines in the configuration file, which begin "boot."
+They are the lines in the configuration file, which begin with "boot."